data2viz/data2viz/README.md

 data2viz proposes to develop data visualizations through a fully typed DSL.
 It simplifies the creation of complex visualizations by helping developer with IDE’s suggestions based on the current context.

-### Current status

-data2viz is in its early age.
-It should not be used in production now.
-We are experimenting various DSL implementations.
-DSL will be validated after having implemented all the use cases.
-It should last few months.

 ### Some DSL samples
 The internal DSL allows to create data visualization using hierarchical